Skip to Content

 How Often Should I Tone My Hair?

-At home, shampooing your hair with purple or blue shampoo once per week is enough unless you shampoo your hair pretty regularly.
-The rule of thumb is the more you wash it, the more often you’ll need to apply hair toner.
+At home, shampooing your hair with purple or blue shampoo once per week is enough unless you shampoo hair pretty regularly.
+The rule of thumb is the more you wash hair, the more often you’ll need to apply hair toner.
+Keep an eye on your hair’s appearance and adjust the toning schedule as needed to maintain your desired color.

 Either way, if you consider how your hair will look after using a toner once per week at home or each time you visit the salon, the cost is worth it.
 We all know it costs money to keep our hair looking gorgeous!